 6.1 Inspections should be carried out in accordance with the Valuation Office Agency Code of Practice.

-6.3 An inspection checklist is appended to the Practice Note (Appendix 1) and should be completed for all new properties and updated for maintenance work and stored in the property folder of the Electronic Document Records Management (EDRM) system.
+6.3 An inspection checklist is appended (Appendix 1) and should be completed for all new properties and updated for maintenance work and stored in the property folder of the Electronic Document Records Management (EDRM) system.

 6.4 The Survey Template can be found in EDRM.
 This will need to be completed as part of the inspection process.
 The checklist at Appendix 1 identifies the information that will need to be gathered in order to properly complete the survey.

 6.5 The survey data should clearly indicate the floor level, use (showroom or sales), with an indication of where the travelator/ escalators/ lifts are situated.
 Floor to ceiling height should be recorded as should any height variation within these areas.
 The Showroom height will be lower than the stores/ self select areas, although there may be false ceilings.